 - 1st – don’t try to prevent recoverable mistakes

-- 2nd – reduce the number of errors by having mostly high-performance employees (especially helpful during wartime)
+- 2nd – reduce the number of errors by having mostly high-performance employees (especially helpful for early-stage products or tough times)

 - 3rd – maximize for freedom, responsibility, and creativity instead of control.